Gugulethu-Nyoni/semantq/docs/SemantqLayouts.md

 ## **Conclusion**

 Layouts in Semantq provide a powerful way to customize the structure of your pages and components.
-By using `+layout.smq` files, you can define base layouts for groups of routes or create custom layouts for specific routes.
+By using `@layout.smq` files, you can define base layouts for groups of routes or create custom layouts for specific routes.
 This flexibility allows you to build complex applications while maintaining a clean and organized codebase.

 ## **License**